trevorsharp/harmony-hub-api/README.md

       - "HUB_IP_ADDRESS=192.168.1.2"
 ```

-Fill in a username and password which will be used for HTTP Basic Auth when sending POST requests to the API.
-Also, add in the IP address of the harmony hub that you would like to control.
+Fill in the IP address of your Harmony Hub (must be reachable by the Docker container), and add a username and password which will be required when sending commands to the Harmony Hub.

 ## Endpoints

-This API exposes a few endpoints:

 #### GET /status